 Our expert piano technicians have spent hours beyond the norm ensuring this instrument is of top concert quality.
-With a stunning figured rosewood cabinet and a rich tonal quality, this Steinway Model D is a wonderful example of historic Steinway & Sons Factory quality.
+With a stunning figured rosewood cabinet and a rich tonal quality, this Steinway Model D is a wonderful example of historic Steinway & Sons Factory craftsmanship.
 During the pre-WWII era, quality was high and craftsmen had access to the finest cabinet woods and other materials.
 The level of quality was incredible during this golden age of the piano.
 This tradition is one we have dedicated ourselves to continuing here at Chupp’s Piano Service.
-Our showroom and rebuilding facility feature a large selection of fully restored pianos for sale.
-For over four decades our specialty has been the refurbishing, restoration and repair vintage Steinway & Sons grand pianos.
+Our showroom and rebuilding facility features a large selection of fully restored pianos for sale.
+For over four decades our specialty has been the refurbishing, restoration and repair of vintage Steinway & Sons grand pianos.
 The Art of Piano Rebuilding is truly art you can feel!

 Chupp’s Piano Service | Vintage Art Case Steinway Grand Pianos | Fine Piano Restoration & Sales

 Crafted at the New York Steinway & Sons Factory in 1896/1897, this fine Steinway & Sons Model B is in an imposing yet elegant Victorian Art Case cabinet design.
 The Model B has long had a reputation for being a powerful, awe-inspiring musical instrument and this grand piano is no exception!
 This piano was selected by us for a full restoration including a new action, a rebuilt belly, and a full filled cabinet finish.